NareshKumarGroup/Home/_posts/2025-06-20-Congratulations-Maryam-PhD.md

         </p>
     </blockquote>

     <p>Maryam's research has made a significant impact in the field of environmental science.
-Her journey exemplifies the spirit of curiosity, resilience, and global collaboration that defines our group.</p>
+Her journey exemplifies the spirit of curiosity, resilience, and global collaboration.</p>

     <p><strong>Congratulations, Maryam!</strong> We wish you all the best in your future endeavors and look forward to seeing the amazing things you will accomplish as Dr. Maryam.</p>
 </div>